 Cremation FAQs

 Yes, we can!
-Pricing for this starts at $2,250 and would include the simple cremation and use of our staff for co-ordination and facilitation at a location of your choosing.
-Please contact us for further information on detailed pricing.
+Pricing starts at $2,250 and includes a simple cremation and the use of our staff for coordination and facilitation at a location of your choosing.
+Please get in touch with us for further information on detailed pricing.